White-Whale-Defi-Platform/white-whale-core/contracts/liquidity_hub/incentive-manager/README.md

 # Incentive Manager

-The Incentive Manager is the V2 iteration of the original incentives; this is a monolithic contract that handles all the incentives-related logic.
+The Incentive Manager is the V2 iteration of the original incentives system; this is a monolithic contract that handles all the incentives-related logic.

 ## How it works

-The following is a high-level overview of how the Incentive Manager works.
-It touches on some technical details, assisting developers in understanding the contract's inner workings, while also providing a general understanding of the contract's functionality, so a regular user can understand how to interact with it.

-There are two main concepts in the Incentive Manager: an `Incentive` and a `Position`.
-An `Incentive` is a reward that is distributed to users based on their `Position`.
-A `Position` is a user's liquidity in a pool, and it is represented by LP tokens, which the user gets when providing liquidity into pools in the Pool Manager contract.

-When a user provides liquidity into a pool, they receive LP tokens.
-These LP tokens can be locked in the Incentive Manager to get incentive rewards (if there are any).
+The Incentives system is now completely encapsulated within one contract called the Incentive Manager.
+The Incentive Manager has two main concepts; an `Incentive`, defined as a reward to be distributed and a `Position`, defined as a user's liquidity in a pool locked in the contract.

+Users of the Liquidity Hub, when providing liquidity, can opt to lock their LP shares which will in turn send them to the Incentive Manager until they are unlocked.

 ### Incentives